-Some people may experience a sore throat after quitting smoking.
-It is one of the symptoms of nicotine withdrawal, which refers to the period necessary for the body to adjust to not having nicotine.
-A person may also have other symptoms similar to a cold or flu, such as sneezing or coughing.
+A sore throat after quitting smoking is one of the symptoms of nicotine withdrawal.
+During this time, a person may also have other symptoms similar to a cold or flu, such as sneezing or coughing.

 When a person has a sore throat,